Fetch

 Setting HTTP method & headers

-- You can also pass second argument to
+You can also pass a second argument to fetch

 property.